iOSDevSpace/iosdevspace/messages/welcomeMessaged.md

 Welcome to the iOS Dev Space!
-I run the server 👋 if you have any issues with the server, let me know!
+I help run the server 👋 if you have any issues with the server, let me know!

 Make sure to checkout the rules ➡️ https://iosdev.space/about/more